vpiresc/the-menu-app/README.md

 ## Technical Details
-- The project is organized into `Domain`, `Data`, and `Presentation` layers.
-The app is built using Swift and SwiftUI for the views, following the `Model-View-ViewModel`(MVVM) architecture pattern.
+- The project follows the clean architecture, so It is organized into `Domain`, `Data`, and `Presentation` layers.
+The app is built using Swift and SwiftUI for the views, following the `Model-View-ViewModel`(MVVM) design pattern.
 This architectural choice enhances separation of concerns and facilitates testability.

 - Various design patterns such as `Repository`, `UseCases`, and `Factories` are also utilized.
 These patterns help in organizing code logic and promoting reusability.